Northern Europe Government Donors

 UNHCR is almost entirely funded by voluntary contributions – the bulk of it from governments.
-The eight countries covered by the Regional Representation of Northern Europe represent one of the major UNHCR donor blocks and belong to UNHCR’s main partners and donors.
+The countries covered by the Regional Representation of Northern Europe represent one of the major UNHCR donor blocks and belong to UNHCR’s main partners and donors.

 Unearmarked Funding Essential

 “Unearmarked funds enable UNHCR to save lives in several ongoing emergencies each year… and are also of vital importance to support operations that are not sufficiently funded in locations that attract little or no attention.”

 The Northern European countries provide high levels of predictable, unearmarked and flexible funding.
 Almost all countries provide an unearmarked core contribution at the beginning of the year.
 Sweden is UNHCR’s largest donor of unearmarked funding, and Norway UNHCR’s third largest donor.
 This makes the Northern Europe donors particularly vital to UNHCR since their flexible funding allows UNHCR to deliver uninterrupted and immediate assistance where they are most needed through providing protection, shelter, water, education and health care to millions of refugees, asylum-seekers, stateless and internally displaced people in the direst humanitarian emergencies around the world.